 Awareness Play

-Invitation to discover how meaningful communication and creative role-play lead to insights, a change in perspectives, and deeper harmony between people and within the self.
+Invitation to experience how authenticity, integrity, and creative role-play offer a rich opportunity for deep personal insights, a change in perspectives, and greater harmony between people and within the self.

 Although my preference is letting the play speak for itself, for the benefit of those who do need some preliminary information I have spent decades studying and exploring aspects of consciousness.